 A No Contact Order (a university order that forbids a student from having any form of contact — including, but not limited to, physical, written, verbal and/or electronic — with another student for a specific period of time) will be issued and explained to the Complainant and the Respondent, particularly emphasizing that the university has a policy against retaliation.

 Once a report is filed with DPS, the student will be given options on how to proceed, which include: the informal resolution process, the conduct process (which may involve the process outlined in the Title IX Policy) or receiving support only.
 The conduct process will generally not move forward unless the student who files the report agrees to participate.

 In certain instances, such as a perceived immediate threat to the LMU Community or an LMU community member, the Title IX Coordinator may file a formal complaint even if the student does not wish to move forward with the conduct process.
 If the Title IX Coordinator chooses this option, the student who files the initial report will not be required to participate in the conduct process but will still receive supportive measures.

 Anonymous Data Collection

-Reporting an incident of sexual or interpersonal misconduct to DPS or any other of the offices listed above will result in anonymous data collection that will be included in the University's Annual Security Report as required under the Jeanne Clery Act.
+Reporting an incident of sexual or interpersonal misconduct to DPS may result in anonymous data collection that will be included in the University's Annual Security Report as required under the Jeanne Clery Act.
 This information will only include nature, date, time and general location of each crime, as well as the current status (or "disposition") of the complaint within the University.
-In addition, any of the offices listed above may be obligated to report known names and facts of the incident to the LMU Title IX Coordinator.

 Student Affairs Resource Administrator